freeCodeCamp/guide/src/pages/csharp/split/index.md

 # Split Method

-`String.Split` method can parse a string: As input, Split takes an characters that indicate which characters is the separator generating an array of the sub strings.
+The `String.Split` method parses a string.
+As input, it takes a character indicating the separator, and generates an array of sub strings.

 ## Example
 ```